-For the last six weeks, Liam has been fighting naps, getting out of his toddler bed repeatedly, and falling asleep on the cold carpet.
-I've tried putting him back to bed over and over.
-I've tried letting him cry it out.
-I tried rocking him to sleep.
-Nothing has made a difference in my stubborn second-born's nap habits!
-Luckily, he sleeps just fine at night (I have no idea why), but his naptime protests are really getting frustrating.)
+For weeks, Liam had been fighting naps, getting out of his toddler bed repeatedly, and falling asleep on the cold carpet.
+I'd tried putting him back to bed over and over.
+I'd tried letting him cry it out.
+I'd tried rocking him to sleep.
+Nothing made a difference in my stubborn second-born's nap habits.
+(Luckily, he always slept just fine at night, but his naptime protests were really getting frustrating.)

-Why Do Toddlers Sleep on the Floor?
+Why Is My Toddler Sleeping on the Floor?

 There may be other factors that contribute to toddlers wanting to sleep on the floor or fighting sleep on the floor.
-"Toddlers may sleep on the floor if they've been moved out of a crib too soon (i.e., before 3 years old), and if they're not clear about their parents' expectations, or are not confident in their ability to fall asleep independently," said Sierra Dante, certified pediatric sleep consultant at SweetSleepConsulting.com.
+"Toddlers may sleep on the floor if they've been moved out of a crib too soon (i.e., before 3 years old), and if they're not clear about their parents' expectations or are not confident in their ability to fall asleep independently," said Sierra Dante, certified pediatric sleep consultant at SweetSleepConsulting.com.

-"There are a lot of different ways to approach this, and it really depends on your family and bedtime routine," said Dr. Lee.
+"There are a lot of different ways to approach this, and it really depends on your family and bedtime routine," Dr. Lee says.
 "It may be helpful to try using rewards and/or requiring your child to sleep in their bed by doing your best to be consistent in returning them to their bed.
 I know it's tough, but often if you persist through a couple rough nights, your efforts are rewarded."

-If you want to read more about this complicated (and frustrating!) topic, Dr. Lee highly recommends Good Night, Sweet Dreams, I Love You: Now Get Into Bed and Go To Sleep by Patrick Friman.
+If you want to read more about this complicated (and frustrating!) topic, Dr. Lee highly recommends "Good Night, Sweet Dreams, I Love You: Now Get Into Bed and Go to Sleep" by Patrick Friman.